 Accommodation in Pattaya is very reasonably priced.
 You can get a nice modern studio apartment suitable for one or perhaps a couple for around 10,000 Thai Baht a month.
 Hotel prices are quite reasonable too with it being perfectly feasible to stay in a good quality hotel for less than 1,000 Thai Baht per night.
 Seafront condos can be purchased at very reasonable prices and 4 bedroom houses with a private pool are far cheaper than what you may expect to pay in places such as Europe and the Us for something comparable.

-Beautiful and impeccable studio for rent in well located Treetops Condominium in South Pattaya
+Beautiful and impeccable 1 bedroom for sale in well located Treetops Condominium in South Pattaya

 Pattaya is a great place to live and it is important that we remember that.
 There are so many different things available to see and do that perhaps we have become a little spoilt and have become shocked that prices have risen.
 In reality, prices have gone up in Pattaya but the Thai economy is booming so it seems only to be expected that prices will rise in real terms.